 - If it doesn’t already, relate the question back yourself by asking, “How does this—or how could this—apply to me?”

-- Avoid sorting through previous class essays to see if the topics fit the bill.
+- Avoid sorting through your existing English class essays to see if the topics fit the bill.
 These pieces rarely showcase who you are as an applicant.

 - Reflect.
 You have years to draw from, so set aside time to mentally collect relevant experiences or events that serve as strong, specific examples.
 This is also time for self-reflection.
 “How would my friends describe me?”
 “What are my strengths?”
 “What sets me apart from other applicants?”

 - Write any and all ideas down.
 There’s no technique that works best, but you’ll be thankful when you are able to come back to thoughts you otherwise would have forgotten.